Michigan Private Investigator Licensing Requirements

 - Michigan Contract Security Association – This association works to enhance professionalism in the security industry through the establishment of standards, the promotion and promulgation of ethics and education, and to engage the political process for the good of the private detective industry.

-- Hire a Private Investigator Agency – To hire a private investigator in Maine, please visit our worldwide directory of investigation agencies.
+Contact a Private Investigator Agency – To contact a private investigator in Maine, please visit our worldwide directory of investigation agencies.
 Our directory may also help you find an agency to sponsor your training and certification efforts, and help you comply with state licensing requirements.